nextcloud/documentation/user_manual/files/access_webdav.rst

 Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize with your Nextcloud files over WebDAV.
-In this chapter you will learn how to connect Linux, Mac OS X, Windows, and mobile devices to your Nextcloud server via WebDAV.
+In this chapter you will learn how to connect Linux, macOS, Windows, and mobile devices to your Nextcloud server via WebDAV.
 Before we get into configuring WebDAV, let's take a quick look at the recommended way of connecting client devices to your Nextcloud servers.